nosenaoki/appengine-datastore-wrapper/README.markdown

-The thin wrapper for Google AppEngine Datastore/Java, written in Scala.
+The thin wrapper for Google AppEngine Datastore, written in Scala.
 =========================================================================